“Two souls dwell, alas, in my breast’ (Faust I)

 The Sufi mystic Ibn Arabi wrote in the 13th century:

-“Know: The human creature consists of spirit soul (ruch) … and instinctual soul (nafs) …”
+”Know this: human nature consists of the spirit soul (ruch) … and the instinctive soul (nafs) (The Wisdom of the Prophets II, Chapter Junus)

 Hinduism:

-“I am the God, the eternal Self, which indwells every being. … (X,20)
+“I am the God, the eternal Self, which dwells within every being. … (X,20)

 Christianity: